Ambigram: Etymology

-Hofstadter attributed the origin of the word ambigram to conversations among a small group of friends during 1983–1984.
+Hofstadter attributes the origin of the word ambigram to conversations among a small group of friends in 1983-1984.

 Prior to Hofstadter's terminology, other names were used to refer to ambigrams.
 Among them, the expressions "vertical palindromes" by Dmitri Borgmann (1965) and Georges Perec, "designatures" (1979), "inversions" (1980) by Scott Kim, or simply "upside-down words" by John Langdon and Robert Petrick.

 Ambigram was added to the Oxford English Dictionary in March 2011, and to the Merriam-Webster dictionary in September 2020.
 Scrabble included the word in its database in November 2022.

 History

 Many ambigrams can be described as graphic palindromes.

 The first Sator square palindrome was found in the ruins of Pompeii, meaning it was created before the Eruption of Mount Vesuvius in 79 AD.

 A sator square using the mirror writing for the representation of the letters S and N was carved in a stone wall in Oppède (France) between the Roman Empire and the Middle Ages, thus producing a work made up of 25 letters and 8 different characters, 3 naturally symmetrical (A, T, O), 3 others decipherable from left to right (R, P, E), and 2 others from right to left (S, N).
 This engraving is therefore readable in four directions.

 Although the term is recent, the existence of mirror ambigrams has been attested since at least the first millennium.
 They are generally palindromes stylized to be visually symmetrical.